Stockholm City Line

 The new tunnel diverts Stockholm's commuter trains from the busy main line through the city.

-The Stockholm City Line (Citybanan) is a railway tunnel beneath central Stockholm in Sweden which is used by the Stockholm commuter rail.
+The Stockholm City Line (Citybanan) is a railway tunnel beneath central Stockholm in Sweden which is used by the Stockholm commuter rail network.
 The line is 7.4 km long, double track and electrified.
-It has two stations: Stockholm City station, which is connected to Stockholm Central Station and located directly below T-Centralen metro station; and Stockholm Odenplan station which is also served by the Green Line of the Metro.
+It has two stations: Stockholm City railway station, which is connected to Stockholm Central Station and located directly below T-Centralen metro station; and Stockholm Odenplan railway station, which is also served by the Green Line of the Metro.
 The line and its stations opened on 10 July 2017.

 Route and stations

 From north to south, the tunnel begins at Tomteboda, where it branches off from the East Coast Line (Ostkustbanan).
-It then runs under Vasastan, passing through Stockholm Odenplan station, and continues under Norrmalm to Stockholm City station.
+It then runs under Vasastan, passing through Stockholm Odenplan railway station, and continues under Norrmalm to Stockholm City railway station.
 From there, it runs beneath the Norrström waterway, beneath the island of Riddarholmen, and then under lake Mälaren at Riddarfjärden.
-The tunnel then reaches Södermalm, where it joins the Western Main Line (Västra stambanan) at Stockholm Södra Station.
+The tunnel then reaches Södermalm, where it joins the Western Main Line (Västra stambanan) at Stockholms södra railway station.